kohler/hotcrp/README.md

     $Opt["include"] = 'conf/[o]ptions-${confid}.php';

-`${confid}` replacement is also performed on these $Opt settings: dbName, dbUser, dbPassword, sessionName, downloadPrefix, conferenceSite, and paperSite.
+`${confid}` replacement is also performed on these $Opt settings: dbName, dbUser, dbPassword, sessionName, downloadPrefix, conferenceSite, paperSite, contactName, contactEmail, emailFrom, emailSender, emailCc, and emailReplyTo.

 Each conference needs its own database.
 Create one using the `lib/createdb.sh` script (the `-c CONFIGFILE` option will be useful).